30 Powerful Bible Verses About Jonah And The Whale

 Jesus directly connects Jonah’s experience to His own death and resurrection.
 This shows that the story of Jonah is not just about repentance but also serves as a sign of Christ’s ultimate victory over death.

-READ ALSO 30 Most Effective Bible Verses About Sound Mind
+READ ALSO 30 Powerful Bible Verses About Moving On

 3. Jonah 1:3